-Safeguarding in St Joseph's Pre-school is considered everyone's responsibility and our setting aims to create the safest environment within which every child has the opportunity to achieve their full potential.
-St Joseph's Pre-school recognises the contribution it can make in ensuring that all children registered or who use our setting feel that they will be listened to and appropriate action taken.
+Safeguarding in the OOSC is considered everyone's responsibility and our setting aims to create the safest environment within which every child has the opportunity to achieve their full potential.
+St Joseph's Nympsfield Out of School Club recognises the contribution it can make in ensuring that all children registered or who use our setting feel that they will be listened to and appropriate action taken.
 We will do this by working in partnership with other agencies and seeking to establish effective working relationships with parents, carers and other colleagues to develop and provide activities and opportunities that will help to equip our children with the skills they need.
 This will include materials and learning experiences that will encourage our children to develop essential life skills and protective behaviours.